AMSP-04/NETN-LOG/NETN-LOG.md

 end
 space
 parallel
-Provider->Consumer: OfferService(ServiceID, OfferID, ProviderEntity, IsOffering, OfferTimeOut)
-note right of Provider:Multiple offers from the same and/or \ndifferent Providers are possible. parallel off space
+Provider->Consumer: OfferService(ServiceID, OfferID, ProviderEntity, OfferType, StartAppointment, OfferTimeOut) note right of Provider:Multiple offers from the same and/or \ndifferent Providers are possible. parallel off space